Documentation

 ▼

-Deploys flow the other way: git pushdeploy pipeline → supervisor spawns the runner → it returns app_ula.
+Deploys flow the other way: git pushdeploy pipeline → the node clones and builds your repo on a builder supervisor → the image is pushed to the mesh registry → a supervisor spawns the runner as a Firecracker microVM.
 Start there with the Quickstart, or run your own edge via self-hosting a node.

 Honest scope